 The equipment section above contains affiliate links to products we use and love.
 As an Amazon Associate I earn from qualifying purchases.

-Step by Step Photos
+How to Make Beef Taco Pasta – Step by Step Photos

 Dice one yellow onion and mince two cloves of garlic.
 Add them to a deep skillet or wide-bottomed pot with 1 tablespoon olive oil.
 Sauté over medium heat until the onions are soft.